The ROI of Compliance Technology

 2. Productivity Gains and Cost Management

 Reg BI’s Care Obligation requires B-Ds to consider Reasonably Available Alternatives (RAA) to ensure that the recommendation is in the client’s best interest.
-The analysis below quantifies the benefit of implementing a technology by comparing the time and cost it would take to conduct this analysis manually versus using technology.
-What’s apparent is that if the RAA process was undertaken manually, the rep and the supervisory function would need to spend a significant amount of time gathering and analyzing the attributes of ‘reasonable alternative’ investment products.
-In a prior post we estimated that this process alone could require the rep to analyze at least 1 million data points for each recommendation.
+The analysis below quantifies the benefit of implementing technology by comparing the time and cost it would take to conduct this analysis manually versus using technology.
+If the RAA process was undertaken manually, it’s apparent that the rep and the supervisory function would need to spend a significant amount of time gathering and analyzing the attributes of ‘reasonable alternative’ investment products.
+We estimate that this process alone could require the rep to analyze at least one million data points every, single day.

-As illustrated in Table 1, we estimate that a B-D can save at least 60 minutes per recommendation by deploying a technology solution that conducts the RAA analysis.
+As illustrated in Table 1, a B-D is estimated to save at least 60-minutes per recommendation by deploying technology to conduct the RAA analysis.
 In a scenario where a Rep makes two recommendations a day, across 250 business days a year, the savings exceed $50,000 per Rep.

 Case study #2: Time & Cost Savings for Digital Delivery of Form CRS